harrismq/Oracle-APICS-Cleanup/README.md

 # Oracle APICS Cleanup
+Python program to use the Oracle API Platfor Cloud Service API.
-This code is written in Python 3.6.5 using Oracle API Platform Cloud Services Rest API : https://docs.oracle.com/en/cloud/paas/api-platform-cloud/apfrm/rest-endpoints.html
+This is written using Rest APIs : https://docs.oracle.com/en/cloud/paas/api-platform-cloud/apfrm/rest-endpoints.html It allows you to delete APIs and Plans in your Oracle API Platform Cloud Service environment.
+You can provide an exact name of the API or Plan or just the starting letters and it will delete all APIs and Plans starting from those letters.

+## Dependencies
+This was written using Python 3.
+It requires Python requests and json libraries installed.

+##Usage

 You can use this code to bulk delete APIs and Plans in Oracle API Platform Cloud Service.